S3 method for class 'rpf'

 (

-integer(1): NULL
+integer(1): NULL)

 Maximum interaction size to consider.
 Defaults to using all possible interactions available in the model.

-parameter of the model fit.
+Forxgboost, this defaults to themax_depthparameter of the model fit.

 Vector of column names in x to calculate components for.
 Default is

-, i.e. all features are used.- ...
+NULL, i.e. all features are used.- ...

 Further arguments passed to methods.